shiya-liu/technical-exercise/content/docs/questions/question3.md

 ![](/images/p1.png)
-The plot indicates that success rates did change over terms, which first decreased from 62.66% to 55.93%, and then increased to 60.71%.
+The plot indicates that success rates did change over terms, which first decreased from 62.66% at first term to 55.93% at third term, and then increased to 60.71%.
 The overall success rate shows a downward trend.

 Next, the Welch test determines if there is statistically significant difference between success rates over terms.

 ## Statistical test